 Employing people from countries outside the EU

 The great majority of citizens of non-EU countries need a work permit to be entitled to work here.
 The person concerned has to apply for and receive their permit before travelling to Sweden, but in certain circumstances an application can be submitted after the person has entered Sweden.

-Employees of staffing companies that provide Swedish businesses with personnel, and employees who are transferred within a group of companies and stationed in Sweden also need work permits as well.
+Employees of temporary-work agencies that provide Swedish businesses with personnel, and employees who are transferred within a group of companies and stationed in Sweden also need work permits.

 Your responsibility as an employer

 If you employ a person who is a citizen of a non-EU country, you have to check that that person is entitled to be in Sweden and to work for you.
 You also have to notify the Swedish Tax Agency if you have employed a person from a non-EU country.

 The requirement to check the right to be and work in Sweden and to notify the Swedish Tax Agency does not apply when you employ persons who are citizens of a country in the EU or EEA or of Switzerland.
 Nor does it apply to their family members, irrespective of the nationality of the family member.

 No person may be discriminated against in working life on account of, for example, their national or ethnic origin or their colour.
 The employer should be aware that the check of the worker must not be carried out in a discriminatory way.
 To avoid discrimination the employer should therefore not take a decision to check the right of a worker to be and work in Sweden solely on the basis of the worker's ethnic origin, colour or language skills.

 Check the right to be and work in Sweden

 To check whether someone is entitled to be and work in Sweden you can, as an employer, ask the person who is going to work for you to bring a document showing this.
 This can, for example, be: